zaproxy/action-baseline/README.md

 ### `Github token`

 **Required** ZAP action uses the default action token provided by GitHub to create and update the issue for the baseline scan.
+You do not have to create a dedicated token.
+Make sure to use the GitHub's default action token when running the action(`secrets.GIT_TOKEN`).

 ### `target`